Ladislas Poniatowski

 Ladislas Poniatowski (born 10 November 1946) is a French politician.

 He served on the National Assembly for Eure's 3rd constituency from 1986 to 1998, when he was elected to the Senate, representing the Eure department.
 Poniatowski's tenure as a senator ended in 2020.
 As a deputy, Poniatowski was affiliated with the Union for French Democracy.
 He subsequently joined the Union for a Popular Movement, and later The Republicans.
 He is the son of Michel Poniatowski and older brother of Axel Poniatowski.
+Through his father, he is a distant relative of the last king of Poland Stanisław II August and of Marshal Józef Poniatowski.